 |1.
 Concept Understanding||Define, explain, and apply concepts, behavior, theories, and perspectives.||75%–80%|

 AP and Higher Education

 This chart shows recommended scores for granting credit, and how much credit should be awarded, for each AP course.
-Your students can look up credit and placement policies for colleges and universities on the AP Credit Policy search.
+Your students can look up credit and placement policies for colleges and universities on the AP Credit Policy Search.

-Meet the current Development Committee for AP Psychology.
+Meet the Development Committee for AP Psychology.